 One calve costs about ¢600, two will cost about ¢1,200.00.
 If you get a male and female, you’re already into business.
 It’s a long-term investment which fetches a lot later in life, because one full-grown cow or bull can be sold between ¢3,000 to ¢6,000 depending on the size of the animal.
 Cows also breed fast and within some days can rake in a lot of money.
 I bet when the money starts rolling in, you wont remember all the poop you had to pack with your bare hands.

-This job ranges from motor-vehicle repairs to fixing other types of engines, generators etc. No matter the one you specialize in, you are sure to make it because it is one business where you have a lot of callers on a daily basis as people who own cars cannot do without taking them for repairs or daily check ups, and lets face it, almost everyone has a car now.
-Though this profession is disrespected in Ghana, it give hundreds of cedis on a daily basis.
+This job ranges from motor-vehicle repairs to fixing other types of engines, generators, etc, but no matter the one you specialize in, you are sure to make it.
+This is because it is one business where you have a lot of callers on a daily basis as people who own cars cannot do without taking them for repairs or daily check ups, and lets face it, almost everyone has a car now.
+Though this profession is disrespected in Ghana, it give hundreds of Cedis on a daily basis.

-No bank manager can really compare himself to a successful mechanic.
+Some bank managers cannot really compare themselves to a successful mechanic.
 Repairing your car is a necessity the moment you get to own one.
-Though they may look like mad people because of the nature of their job but you can agree with me that they will not look that way once they begin to expand.
-The most amazing thing about this business is that you don’t have to use the gain to purchase more raw materials because all the raw materials you need are in you head and your hands.
+Though they may look like mad people because of the nature of their job, you can agree with me that they will not look that way once they begin to expand.
+The most amazing thing about this business is that you don’t have to use the gain to purchase more raw materials because all the raw materials you need are in your hands and in your head.